hazae41/chemin/README.md

                                               └ right = /page
 ```

-This allows creating dialogs and subdialogs with things on left and right
+This allows creating dialogs, subdialogs, things on left and right, and many more

 ## Usage